Appointing a Personal Guardian and Leaving Property for Minor Children

 Personal Guardian

-There must be a personal guardian appointed for minor children, unless they are emancipated, which is defined by state law, but usually requires that the child be within a few years of reaching the age of majority and that they are already living independently, such as being married or being in the military service, or showing any other independence that would allow a court to validate the emancipation.
+A personal guardian must be appointed for minor children, unless they are emancipated, which is defined by state law, but usually requires that the child be within a few years of reaching the age of majority and that they are already living independently, such as being married or being in the military service, or showing any other independence that would allow a court to validate the emancipation.

 If one parent dies but the other is still alive, then the surviving parent will be awarded custody of the children, unless there is an evident reason not to do so, such as the surviving parent is in prison, is obviously unfit as a parent, or because the surviving parent does not want custody.
 If the surviving parent is granted custody, then the will of that parent will determine who the personal guardian will be if the surviving parent dies before the child reaches the age of majority.